onfabric/onfabric-full-stack-interview/README.md

 ### Before we begin

 We're not primarily interested in how well you know `next` or `fastapi`.
-If you're a next pro, you'll notice that (almost) all the components in the `next` app are client components (yuck).
+If you're a next pro, you'll notice that (almost) all the components in the `next` app are client components.
 This is to not disadvantage anyone who might be a react wiz, but not familair with RSC and `next`.
-We're trying to understand how well you understand the relationship between the server and the client, and if you can take requirements and turn them into code.
+We're trying to get a feeling for how well you understand the relationship between the server and the client, and if you can take requirements and turn them into code.

 Please don't spend more than 3-4 hours on this.
+If you can't get through all the tasks, that's fine.

 Feel free to add any additional packages to help you complete the tasks (though no additional packages are required).